Managing custom domain names in your Azure Active Directory

-You must change or delete any such resource in your Azure AD directory before you can delete the custom domain name.
+You must change or delete any such resource in your Azure AD organization before you can delete the custom domain name.

 You can ForceDelete a domain name in the Azure AD Admin Center or using Microsoft Graph API.
 These options use an asynchronous operation and update all references from the custom domain name like “email@example.com” to the initial default domain name such as “firstname.lastname@example.org.”